srujankumar200/Bullet-Card/README.md

 # Sales-Analysis
 Bullet Card:
-Comprehensive study of a companies’ competitors’
+Comprehensive study of a company sales and analyse the strategy to improve it's sales

 In this short assignment of mine I have covered the topic’s like 1 – data(collection/pattern)